 The adventure awaits

-Morgan County is a natural haven thanks to its lush forests and gushing waterways.
-The Muskingum River Parkway is listed on the National Register of Historic Places, because its 10 hand-operated locks were an engineering achievement that helped open Ohio and the Midwest to development.
-Four of those locks are in Morgan County and are accessible for up-close viewing.
-These locks are still in operation and are available for boaters to use today.
+Thanks to its lush forests and meandering waterways, Morgan County is a natural haven.
+The Muskingum River Parkway is listed on the National Register of Historic Places because its 10 hand-operated locks were an engineering achievement that helped open Ohio and the Midwest to development.
+Four locks are in Morgan County and accessible for up-close viewing.
+These locks are still in operation and available for boaters today.

 Continuing northeast, Jesse Owens State Park is a beautiful example of former mining areas being reclaimed by nature.
 When the Central Ohio Coal Company (an AEP subsidiary) began mining the area in the 1940s, the rich topsoil was removed and held in storage.
 When mining ended, the original topsoil was returned and used to rehabilitate the land with manmade contours and ponds.
 The addition of vegetation and 63 million trees resulted in a wildlife habitat that is home to an increasing number of bird and wild animal species.